radhaKannan/Ticket-Service/README.md

 Seats assigned in row: 0            //Allocating the left out person in row 0 seat 3 Seat Number: 3                      //seat 0, 1 and 2 is being held by user qwerty

-Press any letter to proceed.
+Press any key to proceed.

 Menu
 1. Availability